-The MPCA assists LGUs in ensuring compliance with state noise standards by providing advice, monitoring equipment to assist LGUs to measure noise levels, and reviewing projects for noise issues through the environmental project review process.
+The MPCA assists LGUs in ensuring compliance with state noise standards by providing advice, loaning monitoring equipment to assist LGUs to measure noise levels, and reviewing projects for noise issues through the environmental project review process.
 The MPCA also works to ensure compliance at facilities for which it has issued an air emissions permit.

+When evaluating noise, it is important to consider the proximity of the receiver to the noise generator.
 A NIOSH study entitled "Snapshot of Noise and Worker Exposures in Sand and Gravel Operations" by E.R.
 Bauer and E.R.
 Spencer indicates that plant operations can emit noise of up to 97 db(A) in plant areas; these measurements were made 1 to 2 meters from the equipment.
 Sound pressure is reduced by 6 dB for every doubling of distance.
-If the most stringent noise standard in Minnesota is 50 dB, then the distance required in order to achieve a noise reduction from 97 dB to 50 dB is equal to $[2 \text{ meters} 2^{(47/6)} = 456 \text{ meters}]$, or about 1500 feet.
+If the most stringent noise standard in Minnesota is 50 dB, then the distance required in order to achieve a noise reduction from 97 dB to 50 dB is equal to [2 meters $2^{(47/6)} = 456$ meters], or about 1500 feet.
+Therefore, noise monitoring should occur at residences within 1500 feet of the facility.